rundexter/documentation/source/includes/_modules.md

 Parameter|Type|Description
 ---------|--------|-----------
-step | DexterStep |  Information about how this module should be used dexter | DexterApp | Global information about the state of the whole App being run
+[step](#step) | DexterStep | Contextual information for the module (inputs, etc.)
+[dexter](#dexter) | DexterApp | Global context for the whole App (runtime variables, configuration, etc.)

 This is the main entry point to your module.
-By the time this has been run, Dexter has assembled your inputs based on the user's requirements and made them available to you via `step`.
-In case you need some broader context about how things are running, however, you can see the entire data definition for the currently running App via the dexter parameter.
+By the time this has been run, Dexter has assembled your inputs based on the App developer's configuration and made them available to you via `[step](#step)`.
+If you need broader contextual information, you can all the data that's been generated for and by the app using `[dexter](#dexter)`.

 <aside class="warning">
-You don't need to run this function yourself - Dexter automatically runs it when necessary!
+Dexter calls this function automatically when it's your module's turn to run in the App.
+It should *not* be called again - you'll create a difficult-to-debug recursion.
 </aside>

 ### BaseModule.succeed(data)